dougy147/idiomatik/README.md

 Rewrite rules put aside, `idiomatik` is gonna be used to solve expressions (work in progress).
 It is by default [PEMDAS](https://en.wikipedia.org/wiki/Order_of_operations#Mnemonics) compliant, solving propositions in the "correct" order, even when parenthesis are missing.
-This is by default but it is configurable thanks to a precedence value given to operators in the `SYMBOL_TABLE`.
+This is by default but it is configurable thanks to a precedence value given to operators in the `SYMBOLS` table.
 If some special cases are not consensual when considering the "correct solving order" (e.g. [serial exponentiation](https://en.wikipedia.org/wiki/Order_of_operations#Special_cases)), `idiomatik` allows users to set the associative direction of operators as we stated above.
-In the `SYMBOL_TABLE` negative priority values give right-to-left associativity, positive left-to-right, while null oppose their operands by "splitting" expressions.
+In the `SYMBOLS` table negative priority values give right-to-left associativity, positive left-to-right, while null oppose their operands by "splitting" expressions.

 This process of desambiguation is of course of interest to solve expressions, but also to draw trees.